The authoritative independent voice of the UK food industry

-Lossie Seafoods, a supplier of seafood products to a leading UK supermarket, has expanded its processing facility in Moray, Scotland.
+Lossie Seafoods, a leading supplier of seafood products to a leading UK supermarket, has expanded its processing facility in Moray, Scotland.

 The processor’s expansion is one of several developments planned by companies within the Scottish seafood sector over the next few years.
 In December last year, Scottish Sea Farms doubled its processing capacity at its site in Shetland.